parrt/autodx/matrix-calculus.md

 <img src="images/plus-square.png" alt="plus-square.png" width="150">

-A change in $x$ effects $y$ both as an operand of the addition and as the operand of the square operator.
+A change in $x$ affects $y$ both as an operand of the addition and as the operand of the square operator.
 Here's an equation that describes how tweaks to $x$ affect the output:

 \\[\hat y = (x + \Delta x) + (x + \Delta x)^2\\]

-Then, $\Delta y = \hat y - y$.
+Then, $\Delta y = \hat y - y$, which we can read as "the change in $y$ is the difference between the original $y$ and $y$ at a tweaked $x$."

 If we let $x=1$, then $y=1+1^2=2$.
 If we bump $x$ by 1, $\Delta x=1$, then $\hat y = (1+1) + (1+1)^2 = 2 + 4 = 6$.
 The change in $y$ is not $1$, as $\partial u_2 / u_1$ would lead us to believe, but $6-2 = 4$!